 The IP is a live document that will be updated as the local plan evolves and published periodically.
-This second published version of the IP provides a snapshot of the existing infrastructure in the borough, identifies any current infrastructure needs and schemes which are underway or being planned for.
-Contact has been made with infrastructure partners, providers, and council departments to inform the IP.
-Engagement will continue as the local plan progresses and options for growth are refined and sites are identified.
+This first published version of the IP provides a snapshot of the current infrastructure in the borough, the baseline.
+Contact has been made with many infrastructure partners, providers and council departments to review and inform this baseline.
+Engagement will continue as the local plan progresses and options for growth are considered and sites are identified.
 From this, the infrastructure requirements that will be needed to support the level and type of growth set out within the local plan, will be, where possible, identified within the IP.